Royal Geographical Society: Schools

 The RGS-IBG education department offers courses, resources, accreditation, grants, awards, competitions and school membership, all for the benefit of teachers, students and parents.
 It also runs the Geography Ambassador scheme.

 Educational resources

-The Society produces cases studies, lesson plans and activity ideas for an all levels of learning, from KS1 up to post-GCSE.
-The Geography in the News website is available for Schools Members and Young Geographers.
+The society produces cases studies, lesson plans and activity ideas for an all levels of learning, from KS1 up to post-GCSE.
+The Geography in the News website is available for student members and young geographers.
 It has more than 300 topical case studies.
-Many of the Society's other resources are free to use.
+Many of the society's other resources are free to use.

 Geography Ambassadors

 The Geography Ambassadors scheme recruits, trains and supports volunteer undergraduate, postgraduate and graduate geographers from universities and business.
 Geography Ambassadors deliver lively, activity-based sessions at schools and they engage with more than 30,000 pupils each year.
 The scheme is aimed at introducing students to the benefits of studying geography beyond a compulsory level in schools, but also into higher education and employment.